Onkar303/FIT5120/README.md

-# FIT5120
+# Play With Refugees
 This a platForm is based on .Net Framework.

 # Background
-This is an assignment for the unit 5120 in monash university and it belongs only to the collaborator.
+This is a project for the unit 5120 in Monash University and it belongs only to the collaborator.

 Developer: Onkar Kalpavriksha